-- 4.78 Policy Q11 (k) seeks to ensure dormers are appropriately sited and subordinate to the host building.
-They will generally supported at the rear but resisted on front roof pitches where they are not characteristic features of the building type or group. - 4.79 Dormers are considered the most appropriate way to provide additional roof accommodation in conservation areas.
-The introduction of new dormers requires a great care to ensure compatibility with the host building and their wider context.
-Designers should ensure dormers on conventional pitched roofs are: - Are subordinate height to the windows on the elevation below and set in from the sides of the roof (the roof must remain the dominant element). - Have a window cill that rests on the roof slope (around 1 metre above the attic floor level or 1m above eaves level if the floor has been lowered) and a dormer head running flush with the room ceiling height (normally 2.1m). - 3.
+4.90 Policy Q11 I seeks to ensure dormers are appropriately sited and subordinate to the host building.
+They will generally be supported at the rear, but resisted on front roof pitches where they are not characteristic features of the building type or group.

+4.91 Dormers (Figure 11 A Pg.
+38) are considered the most appropriate way to provide additional roof accommodation in conservation areas.
+The introduction of new dormers requires great care to ensure compatibility with the host building and their wider context.
+Designers should ensure dormers on conventional pitched roofs are:

+- 1. Subordinate in height to the windows on the elevation below and set in from the sides of the roof (the roof must remain the dominant element). - 2.
+Have a window cill that rests on the roof slope (around 1 metre above the attic floor level or 1m above eaves level if the floor has been lowered) and a dormer head at minimum 2.1m above floor level. - 3.
 Have a window type and style which is in keeping with or improves upon those on the main building. - Are of materials, construction detailing and form that is simple and robust.
 Bulky construction detailing, timber fascias etc. should be avoided in order to achieve subordination. - 5.
-Are of modest size and aligned with the openings on the elevation below. - 4.80 With all dormers careful design and construction detailing is essential.
+Are of modest size and aligned with the openings on the elevation below.

+4.92 With all dormers careful design and construction detailing is essential.
 Forms should be graceful and considered; slim enough to accommodate insulation, but no bulkier.
-The dormer front face should contain only window no wall.
+The dormer front face should contain only window - no wall.
 Fascias and bargeboards should generally be avoided as they add visual clutter.
-Thought should be given to the careful selection of materials, the design of rainwater gutters (if required at all) etc. - 4.81 On buildings in conservation areas, where dormers are deemed appropriate, the number, style, size and materials should be based on traditional local precedents and be appropriate to the period of the building.
+Thought should be given to the careful selection of materials, the design of rainwater gutters (if required at all) etc.

+4.93 On buildings in conservation areas, where dormers are deemed appropriate, the number, style, size and materials should be based on traditional local precedents and be appropriate to the period of the building.
 On some local buildings the dormers historically have casement windows while others have sliding sashes.
 Detailed design advice and historic examples can be found in the English Heritage Listed Building Guidance Leaflet Dormer Windows which is available as a pdf from Lambeth's Conservation and Design team.